So you’re putting on an event and followed your plan to a “T.” Everything will go perfectly, right? Well…sometimes.

 Murphy’s Law states that if something can go wrong, it will.
 And for event planners, it’s got a firm grip on events.

-A recent Incentive Research Foundation study (PDF download) went into great detail about the kinds of disruption event planners must watch out for and which ones are most likely to happen.
+An Incentive Research Foundation study went into great detail about the kinds of disruption event planners must watch out for and which ones are most likely to happen.
 Knowing how you’d manage these 11 kinds of disruption can help you understand what areas of risk need the most mitigation, and what other event planners are doing to navigate the often-choppy waters of event planning.

 1. Medical and Diet Disruption